perfsonar/toolkit/README.md

 Note the use of the `--recursive` option to ensure any submodule trees are included in the clone.

+You will need to copy/adapt the apache config under `scripts/apache-toolkit_web_gui.conf`

 ##Using the *shared* Submodule
 This repository contains a [git submodule](http://git-scm.com/book/en/v2/Git-Tools-Submodules) to the perfSONAR [shared](https://github.com/perfsonar/perl-shared) repository.
 This submodule is used to access common perfSONAR libraries.
 You will find a number of symbolic links to these modules under *lib*.
 The use of a submodule has a few implications when working with the code in this repository: